 "Implementation of this port poses a grave threat to the surrounding area, as it is expected to exacerbate soil erosion along the banks.
 Consequently, the risk of migration will rise, adversely affecting Sriharikota where ISRO's space centre is situated, as well as Chennai.
 The consequence of increased flooding in these cities could compel the relocating of the desalination plant, further exacerbating the looming drinking water crisis."

 The Institute of Ocean Management at Anna University conducted a study revealing that the banks of Pulicat Lake face a significant risk of erosion.
 This risk is estimated to be 16 meters per year, a rate that is double the current erosion rate, primarily attributable to the ongoing port construction.
 Adani Ports proposes to implement erosion control measures in their project, aiming to reduce erosion by up to 8 meters annually.
-However, a report issued by Anna University cautions that these measures might actually lead to an increase in erosion.
-Notably, the project is located near important landmarks such as the Wildlife Sanctuary and Lighthouse, situated to the north and encompassing neighboring villages like Kuppam, Gunankuppam, and Arangankuppam.
+However, a report issued by Anna University cautions that these measures might lead to an increase in erosion.
+Notably, the project is located near important landmarks such as the Wildlife Sanctuary and Lighthouse, situated to the north and encompassing neighbouring villages like Kuppam, Gunankuppam, and Arangankuppam.

 The primary cause of the 2015 floods in Chennai was the encroachment at the Ennore water outlet.
 Expansion of the port would further hinder the drainage of rainwater from the city, putting many other cities at risk of flooding.